 - Poaching can occur in this type of pond

-- Requires tight security for you to succeed in raising fishes with this type of pond
+- Requires tight security for you to succeed in raising fish with this type of pond

 There are other things you need to start a fish farm business, but ponds are as important as the other requirements of fish farming.

-The choice of the types of ponds you decide you use in your farm will depend on your location, amount, the quantity of fish you wish to raise, and so on.
+The choice of types of ponds you decide you use on your farm will depend on your location, amount, the quantity of fish you wish to raise, and so on.

 This article is just to guide you to know the different types of ponds you can use for fish farming.